-The pairwise fixation index (F{ST}) , a standard measure of genetic differentiation between populations, and the nearest-neighbour statistic (S{nn}) , a measure of spatial relationships in populations, confirmed substantial genetic variation between lymph node and blood at each time point (Extended Data Table 3)^{22,23}.
-As sequence evolution in spatially distinct compartments may be affected by selection differentially, we used an unrestricted branch-site random effects model to test whether the proportion of sites along a subset of tree branches subject to episodic diversifying selection is significantly different from zero24 (see Methods and Extended Data Table 4).
-We restricted the test to internal branches, which capture at least one, but probably multiple, rounds of virus replication to reduce the biasing effects of neutral or deleterious mutations on the ratio of nonsynonymous-to-synonymous substitution rate (ω) estimates where selection has not yet fully filtered such population-level variation^{25,26}.
-Except for one study subject (1679), where a small proportion of sites (0.3%) were under strong diversifying positive selection along internal tree branches (likelihood ratio test, $P \approx 10^{-6}$), we found little evidence to suggest that the virus is evolving in response to strong selective forces.
-We concluded that there is only restricted migration of haplotypes from one compartment to another.
+The pairwise fixation index ( $F{ST}$ ), a standard measure of genetic differentiation between populations, confirmed significant genetic variation between lymph node and blood at each time point (Extended Data Table 3).
+Because $F{ST}$ measures of population structure among sampled haplotypes in spatially distinct compartments can be affected by selection and migration, we used an unrestricted branch-site random effects model to test whether the proportion of sites along the branches of the phylogeny significantly differ among lineages, indicating episodic diversifying selection (see Methods and Extended Data Table 4).
+We restricted the test to internal branches, which capture at least one and likely multiple rounds of virus replication, to mitigate the biasing effects of neutral or deleterious mutations on the ratio of nonsynonymous-to-synonymous substitution rates ( $\omega$ ) estimates where selection has not yet fully filtered such population level variation.
+Except for one study subject (1679), where a small proportion of sites (0.3%) were under strong diversifying positive selection along internal tree branches (likelihood ratio test, P-10-6), we found scarce evidence to suggest the virus is evolving in response to strong selective forces.
+We concluded that the $F{ST}$ values are more likely due to migration of haplotypes from one compartment to another.